Leahy (surname)

 It is usually an anglicised form of the Irish language surname Ó Laochdha ("descendant of Laochdha"), which ultimately derives from Old Irish láechda, láech ("warrior-like, pertaining to a warrior") and appears as a personal sobriquet at least as early as the Book of Lismore (circa 1408–11).
 However, Leahy may also represent an anglicisation of less common names, including Mac Fhlaithimh and Ó Flaithimh, Mac an Leagha, Ó Leathaigh, Ó Liathaigh, Ó Líthe, Ó Laidhe, Ó Laidhigh, Ó Laithimh, Ó'Lathaigh, Ó Laithmhe, Ó Laochdha, Ó Laoi, Ó Laoidhigh, or Ó Laoithe.
+The Leahys of County Cavan are thought to be of Huguenot heritage [De La Haye] [5].

-Other anglicised forms of the name include Leahey, Lahey, Lahy, Leehy, Leehey, Lahaie, Lahaye, Lehait, Claffey, Laffey, and Lee.
+Not to be confused with Lahey which means "Ruler" and is a separate family lineage.
+Other anglicised forms of the name include Leahey, Lahy, Leehy, Leehey, Lahaie, Lahaye, Lehait, Claffey, Laffey, and Lee.